JosephDSmith/phase-5-project/README.md

 ## References

-All images are fair use -- thanks to Butterfly-Conservation.org for the butterfly care information!
+All images are fair use -- thanks to harvestsupermarkets.com and walmart.com for the visuals!

 ## Blog